steam-test1/Testing/README.md

 which [can be downloaded from here](https://modworkshop.net/mod/36557).
 If your distro or Linux OS cannot run the precompiled loader, see below for building GNU+Linux binaries for yourself.

+If you are on Linux, It is **strongly** advised that you **DO NOT** use the Flatpak version of Steam when running Payday 2 with SuperBLT enabled, as the Flatpak version of Steam imports various library dependencies that improves compatibility between OS's, while breaking the SuperBLT loader in the process. **You have been warned.**

 ## Documentation
 Documentation for the BLT can be found on the [GitHub Wiki](https://github.com/JamesWilko/Payday-2-BLT/wiki) for the project.